Bomber B: Large twins

 With engines in the 2,000 to 2,500 hp range, twin-engined aircraft would have considerably more surplus power, allowing for much greater payloads.
 In theory, the more powerful engine would take no longer to produce than a 1,000 hp design, it would simply be larger.
 By the late 1930s, engines of this sort of power began to be seriously considered and the British and Germans drew up bomber designs based on them.

 In the UK, Avro and Handley Page drew up proposals for a large bomber based on two Rolls-Royce Vulture engines.
-The Vulture was a quartet of six-cylinder-long cylinder blocks connected to a common crankcase and crankshaft, to make a larger displacement X-block design.
-As the bomber matured, problems with the Vulture became evident.
-Contrary to hopes, bringing together two V-12 engines' "quartet" of cylinder banks onto one crankcase for a larger design led to many problems.
-Development of the Avro Manchester pressed ahead but Handley Page was asked to adapt their HP.56 design for four smaller engines instead.
+The Vulture had four six-cylinder cylinder blocks connected to a common crankcase and crankshaft, to make a larger displacement X-block design.
+As the projects matured, problems with the Vulture became evident.
+Contrary to hopes, bringing together two V-12 engines' onto one crankcase led to many problems.
+Development of the Avro Manchester continued but Handley Page was asked to adapt their HP.56 design for four smaller engines.
 When the Manchester flew with all of the problems with the Vulture remaining, it too received a four-engine revision by its designer, Roy Chadwick.
 The Avro Lancaster and Handley Page Halifax designs formed the backbone of RAF Bomber Command for the remainder of the war.